Guidebolt/knowledge/docs/intro.md

 # Intro

+To learn for understanding, seek story knowledge.

+* Matter exists

+To complete a task, seek reference knowledge.

+* Water

 ## Comprehensive Scope

 The content on this knowledge-base is limited to our understanding and experience as a company (what we know, consider, or use).
 For example, because we are based in Canada, we generally only mention suppliers that serve our locations in Canada.